That awkward moment

 - Raised ~$40MM for charities;

 - Grew a startup biz from $0 to $1MM+ in 5 years;

 - Doubled revenues at one of the largest charities in Dallas;

-- Launched a startup social enterprise (still thriving after 5+ years);
+- Launched a startup social enterprise that mobilized a national movement;

 - Led two successful turnarounds of struggling orgs;

 - Launched a business centered within the Venn diagram of my 4 M’s: my merit (“what I am good at”), my mojo (“what I love”), my money (“what feeds my resource engine”), and my meaning (“what makes the greatest positive impact on others”).

 - I lost an organization over $500K in annual funding because my pride wouldn’t let me ask for help.

 - I started a company that received free national coverage on CNN.
 And I blew it because I was afraid.